deepgram-devs/deepgram-cli-legacy/README.md

 [![Downloads/week](https://img.shields.io/npm/dw/@deepgram/cli.svg)](https://npmjs.org/package/@deepgram/cli)
 [![License](https://img.shields.io/npm/l/@deepgram/cli.svg)](https://github.com/lukeocodes/deepgram-cli/blob/main/package.json)

+ Official CLI for [Deepgram](https://www.deepgram.com/).
+Start building with our powerful transcription & speech understanding API.

 > This project is currently ALPHA and is in active development.
 Commands are likely to change without warning or deprecation.
+## Getting an API Key

+🔑 To access the Deepgram API you will need a [free Deepgram API Key](https://console.deepgram.com/signup?jump=keys).

+## Documentation

-This is the Deepgram CLI.
-It is used to interact with the [Deepgram API](https://developers.deepgram.com/api-reference/) from the command line.
+ The Deepgram CLI can be used to interact with the [Deepgram API](https://developers.deepgram.com/api-reference/) from the command line.
 It is built using [oclif](https://oclif.io/).

-* For more about Deepgram see https://www.deepgram.com.
-* To get started using Deepgram [sign up](https://console.deepgram.com/signup) for a free account and get 12,000 minutes free!

-# Issues

-* For problems directly related to the CLI, [add an issue on GitHub](https://github.com/lukeocodes/deepgram-cli/issues/new).
-* For other questions using the Deepgram, post a question in our [Community Forum](https://github.com/orgs/deepgram/discussions/categories/q-a).

 # Installation & Usage